brandon93s/email-chk/readme.md

 ### emailChk(email [,options])

-Returns a `boolean` stating if the email is valid and real
+Returns a `boolean` representing if the email is valid & real

 #### email